Cordulephya montana

-commonly known as the mountain shutwing.
+It is commonly known as the mountain shutwing.

 It inhabits streams in eastern New South Wales, Australia.

-Cordulephya montana is a small to tiny, black or purplish-black dragonfly with yellowish markings.
-It rests with its wings folded above its body in a similar manner to a damselfly.
+It is a small to tiny dragonfly, black or purplish-black with yellowish markings, and rests with its wings folded above its body, similar to a damselfly.

+Etymology

+The genus name Cordulephya combines Cordulia, a genus name derived from the Greek κορδύλη (kordylē, "club" or "cudgel"), with Greek φυή (phyē, "form", "stature" or "growth"), thus meaning "having the form of Cordulia".

+The species name montana is derived from the Latin montanus ("of the mountains" or "mountainous"), referring to the Blue Mountains of New South Wales, where the original specimens were collected.